Easy Steps to Clean Your Coffee Maker with Vinegar

 You can clean most drip coffee makers with vinegar.
 Vinegar removes mineral deposits, coffee oils, and residue buildup.
 Dilute vinegar with water to avoid harming plastic or rubber.
 Run a water cycle after cleaning to rinse the machine well.

-Single-serve Brewers
+Single-Serve Brewers

 Single-serve coffee makers can benefit from vinegar cleaning.
 Follow the manufacturer’s cleaning instructions and run a water-only cycle after using vinegar to remove any taste or odor before brewing coffee pods.